ptabasso2/springblog/README.md

 ## Goal of this lab

-The purpose of this lab is to help familiarizing and practising the various steps required to set up a simple spring application using Rest.
+The purpose of this lab is to help familiarizing and practising the various steps required to set up a spring boot application using Rest and start instrumenting it with Datadog

 <p align="left">
   <img src="img/imgRest.png" width="850" />